DPHAD/Celestia-Retro-PC/README.md

 ## Notes on making it
 * The 3D model is still a work in progress.
 Add adhesive or cable management where needed and desired.
 * Printing this in one piece requires a big build platform.
 The only parts that should need supports are the ports at the back and the "crossbar" above the keyboard.
+* The "fins" at the upper end on the inside, nearest the top, help everything print without supports.
+The set of fins nearest the open face where the screen goes are only slightly connected, making them easy to cut/pull out after printing, should one need the room for cables, etc.
 * I printed with a monstrous 0.8 mm nozzle.
 It's a big print.
 * Matte White PLA filament is a really good match for the Raspberry Pi keyboard!
 * CAD model provided for your own development.
 The CAD model provides a few primitives that hopefully make fiddling and remixing a bit easier.